Apple Daily prints half a million copies in defiance of founder Jimmy Lai's arrest in Hong Kong - Local News 8

 The Foreign Correspondents’ Club in Hong Kong (FCC) has also condemned Lai’s arrest and the raid on Apple Daily, calling it “a direct assault on Hong Kong’s press freedom.”

+The Office of the Commissioner of the Ministry of Foreign Affairs of China in Hong Kong criticized the FCC, accusing it of “smearing” the local police force.

-In response, the Hong Kong and Macao Affairs Office accused the FCC of trying to “whitewash and justify Jimmy Lai and other criminal suspects.”
+The office accused the organization of trying to “whitewash and justify Jimmy Lai and other criminal suspects.”

 “Lawbreakers shall be held accountable, and no one shall be above the law,” the office said Tuesday.

-Note: Correction: An earlier version of this report incorrectly attributed a statement by the Office of the Commissioner of the Ministry of Foreign Affairs of China in Hong Kong to another agency.